 These materials are not from HUD or FHA and were not approved by HUD or a government agency.

-A popular loan type, conventional fixed rate loans feature a constant interest rate for the life of the loan.
-Generally speaking, monthly payments remain constant.
-Traditionally, borrowers are expected to provide a 20 percent down payment, though this is not necessarily required.
+A popular loan type, conventional loans feature a fixed (unchanged) interest rate for the life of the loan.
+The monthly principal and interest payments remain the same throughout the loan term.
+Typically, borrowers are expected to provide a 5-20 percent down payment.
 Contact us for details on down payment requirements.
-Available terms generally range from 10 years, 15 years and 30 years.
+Available terms generally range from 15-30 years.

 A USDA loan (also called a Rural Development Loan) is a government insured home loan that allows you to purchase a home with NO Money Down.
 USDA loans offer 100% financing to qualified buyers, and allow for all closing costs to be either paid for by the seller or financed into the loan.